Partakithware/celluloid-lua-plugins/README.md

 Plugins for [Celluloid Player](https://github.com/celluloid-player/celluloid), powered by MPV and Lua.

+If you want to write your own Lua scripts, have a look at the documentation of mpv's Lua interface. (https://mpv.io/manual/master/#lua-scripting)

 Want your plugin listed here?
 Let me know and I will update the readme to link to your repo asap!
 Discord: https://discord.gg/YNp6T7vZxm

 <details>